-Exploring Old Town is one of the top things to do in Hoi An.
-The architecture in Old Town is influenced by the French, Chinese and Japenese cultures.
-There are colourful buildings around every corner, the streets are decorated with stringing lanterns and beautiful canals cut through the centre of the Old Town Hoi An.
-It would be rude not to add this awesome location to your Vietnam itinerary.
+Exploring Old Town is one of the top things to do and not to be missed.
+The architecture in Old Town is influenced by the French, Chinese and Japanese cultures.
+There are colorful buildings around every corner, the streets are decorated with stringing lanterns and beautiful canals cut through the center of the Old Town Hoi An.

 The My Son Sanctuary is a cluster of ancient Hindu temples that were constructed in the emerald hills in the Duy Xuyen District between the 4th and the 14th century.
-The abandoned temples of My Son Sanctuary is listed as a UNESCO World Heritage Site and it is the most popular attraction in the region that draws in thousands of visitors every year.
+The abandoned temples of My Son Sanctuary is listed as a UNESCO World Heritage Site.
+It is the most popular attraction in the region and draws in thousands of visitors annually.

-The best cure after a long day exploring the Old Town and My Son Sanctuary is to head down to Hoi An beach to cool off and enjoy the shade underneath the cluster of coconut palms that line the beachfront.
+After a long day exploring the Old Town and My Son Sanctuary, the best cure is to head down to Hoi An beach to cool off and enjoy the shade underneath the cluster of coconut palms that line the beachfront.